Social Support

 Us TOO is an informal support group for people with prostate or testicular cancer and their support people in Alaska.
 They provide opportunities to meet with others and to discuss cancer detection, side effects of treatment, and how to cope with issues related to cancer.

 The group meets twice weekly, one in-person and one virtually for anyone in Alaska.
-Their in-person meeting is every Thursday at 10am at the Barnes & Noble Café at 200 E. Northern Lights Blvd. in Anchorage, and their virtual meeting is every Wednesday at 10am.
+Their in-person meeting is every Thursday at 10:00 am at the Barnes & Noble Café at 200 E. Northern Lights Blvd. in Anchorage, and their virtual meeting is every Monday at 7:00 pm.

 To join the group, please reach out to ustooak@gmail.com and visit their website here.